EIGHT or GREAT – one Vacation Rental’s Refresh Program

 - Changing deck boards where necessary

-- Adding a hand rail to cover the journey between the deck, path and parking area
+- Adding a handrail between the deck, path and parking area

-- New low-voltage path lighting around the property.
+- A new low-voltage path lighting around the property.

-This fall the cottage has also received new seat cushions, bolsters and pillows to ensure perfect comfort for all vacation guests.
+This fall the cottage has new seat cushions, bolsters and pillows to ensure perfect comfort.

-The period details of the property aren’t just window dressing – they contribute to the quality of every experience.
-The 1920s were the tipping point between craftsmanship and mass production, meaning that furniture and decorative items were made from high quality materials but with innovative and exciting design concepts – the ideal balance of form and function that makes these Florida vacation rentals lovely to look at and superb to stay in.
+The period details of the property aren’t just window dressing, because they contribute to the quality of every experience.
+The 1920s were the tipping point between craftsmanship and mass production.
+This means the furniture and decorative items were made from high quality materials using innovative and exciting design concepts.
+It’s the ideal balance of form and function that makes our Florida vacation rentals lovely to look at and superb to stay in.

 Choosing a vacation rental – top tips

-While looking at photographs can help you get a sense of a place, there’s a great deal to be said for looking at reviews too.
-It’s vital to find the perfect base for your vacation, and that means paying attention to such details as the quality of sleep that people say they get, the attention to detail that allows a kitchen to be fully supplied with everything necessary to cook a great deal, and the atmosphere of a property, which can make all the difference between a good vacation and an unforgettably great one.
+While looking at photographs can help you get a sense of a place, it’s important to look at reviews too.
+Finding the perfect base for your vacation, means paying attention to details such as the quality of sleep that people get.
+It requires a kitchen fully supplied with everything necessary to cook a great meal.
+Ultimately it’s the atmosphere of a property which can make the difference between a good vacation and an unforgettably great one.

-Remember that the difference between a hotel (commodity industry) and vacation rentals (service industry) is entirely in the quality of the experience.
-As an example, if our guests take towels to the beach, we wash them overnight so they have fresh towels again the next morning.
+We always remember that the difference between a hotel and a vacation rental is entirely in the quality of the experience.
+And here’s a simple example – if our guests take towels to the beach, we wash them overnight so they have fresh towels the next morning.

-And finally, in trying to be a great vacation rental host I love to make sure my guests are relaxed and happy because that will make me happy too!
+Finally, in trying to be a great vacation rental host I love to make sure my guests are relaxed and happy because that makes me happy too!